Vonage/rxzu/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg?style=flat-square)](https://github.com/semantic-release/semantic-release)
 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

-NGX-Diagrams is a diagrams engine system, built on top of Angular and RxJS, which takes the idea of graphic visualization to the next level in terms of performance, rendering optimization and customizability.
+NGX-Diagrams is a diagrams engine system, built on top of Angular and RxJS, which takes the idea of graphic visualization to the next level in terms of performance, rendering optimization, and customizability.

 NGX-Digrams encourages creativity.
-It allows you the ability to create any kind of node, link, label or even a custom entity and gives powerful tools with a moderate learning curve, suitable for both experienced and inexperienced developers alike.
+It allows you to create any node, link, label, or even a custom entity and provide powerful tools with a moderate learning curve, suitable for both experienced and inexperienced developers alike.

-- 🤓 Learn about it on our [storybook](https://danielnetzer.github.io/ngx-diagrams)
+- 🤓 Learn about it on our [Storybook](https://danielnetzer.github.io/ngx-diagrams)
 - 🍄 Join NGX-Diagrams [Gitter](https://gitter.im/ngx-diagrams/community) room